cloudinary-training/cld-intro-react-sdk-training-tool/README.md

 ## Upload Widget

-You need to create an unsigned preset in order to use the Upload Widget in the frontend.
+You need to create an unsigned preset in order to use the Upload Widget on the frontend.
 Cloudinary presets provide instructions that are executed during the upload.
-The purpose of an unsigned preset is to allow for an upload in the frontend without having to expose your API SECRET.
+The purpose of an unsigned preset is to allow for an upload on the frontend without having to expose your API SECRET.
 In the app for this course, you will enter your upload preset name and your cloud name to authorize the upload.

 In order to create an unsigned preset, you will need to log into your Cloudinary account and go to the Upload section of your Product Environment Settings.
 If you haven't created an unsigned preset previously, you'll need to click the link that authorizes creation of unsigned presets.
 Once clicked, it will state "Unsigned uploading enabled".

 The authorization provided by an unsigned preset allows you to code and configure an Upload Widget on a web page without using the API SECRET, which is used for backend uploads.
 Your API SECRET should always be kept a secret.
-Note that when you are using an unsigned preset, it is a good idea to require authentication and authorization to the web page that renders the Upload Widget.
+When you are using an unsigned preset, it is a good idea to require authentication and authorization to the web page that renders the Upload Widget.
 This will prevent unwanted access/uploading to your cloud.

 Link to image/gif showing how to create unsigned preset.